Ciudad Cuauhtémoc, Chihuahua: Economy

 The apple industry, introduced to the area by a former Old Colony Mennonite, Enrique Wiebe, has contributed much to the rapid growth of the city, particularly with large apple corporations such as Grupo La Norteñita.
 The influx of American industry in the mid-1980s, is also attracting people from all over the Republic.
 Doctors, dentists, and lawyers abound.
 Elementary, secondary, preparatory, and technology schools are numerous.
 One agricultural school, incorporated with the University of Chihuahua, is located in Cuauhtémoc, and the one incorporated Mennonite elementary and secondary school, Alvaro Obregon, was located on the outskirts at Quinta Lupita, but is at Km.
 11 (Blumenau) since 1990.

 Mennonites

-The Cuauhtémoc area is the home of around 50,000 Plautdiestch-speaking Mennonites who live in the following colonies mostly north of the city: Manitoba Colony, Swift Current Colony, Ojo de la Yegua Colony, Santa Rita Colony, Santa Clara Colony and Los Jagueyes Colony.
+The Cuauhtémoc area is the home of around 50,000 Plautdietsch-speaking Mennonites who live in the following colonies mostly north of the city: Manitoba Colony, Swift Current Colony, Ojo de la Yegua Colony, Santa Rita Colony, Santa Clara Colony and Los Jagueyes Colony.